DiyarErol/secure-cleanup-toolkit/docs/PUBLISH.md

 # Publishing Guide — MindForge EventSeverity

-This guide provides step-by-step instructions for publishing the **AxiomBridge-SeverityLab** project to GitHub as a stable, production-ready open-source repository.
+This guide provides step-by-step instructions for publishing the **Secure Cleanup Toolkit** project to GitHub as a stable, production-ready open-source repository.

 ## 📋 Prerequisites